 My earliest experience of research was participating in the BTO’s Breeding Bird Survey at the marvellous Paxton Pits Nature Reserve, later monitoring the impact of trial rabbit-exclusions in blackthorn scrub on the reserve’s breeding passerines.

 Since then, I have focussed more upon Lepidoptera.
 My undergraduate honours project, entitled “Factors affecting the distribution and abundance of a rare British moth, Shargacucullia lychnitis“, investigated the impact of a range of ecological variables upon life-history traits of a range-restricted moth species.
 I identified both biotic and abiotic factors with a significant effect upon the moth’s distribution in a patchy landscape and its success within patches of varying size and quality.
-The project was conducted under the supervision of Owen Lewis at the University of Oxford and Dan Hoare and Mark Parsons from the charity Butterfly Conservation.
+The project was conducted under the supervision of Owen Lewis at the University of Oxford and Dan Hoare and Mark Parsons from the charity Butterfly Conservation, and has since been published in Journal of Insect Conservation.

 My PhD project, supervised by Darren Evans (Newcastle University), Michael Pocock (CEH), and Richard Fox (Butterfly Conservation), utilized a variety of field- and lab-based methods (some of which are described below) to investigate the importance of moths as pollinators and the effects of artificial light at night upon these nocturnal interactions.
 I submitted my thesis in March 2017 and passed my viva in June, with thanks to my examiners Jason Tylianakis (University of Canterbury, New Zealand/Imperial College London) and Roy Sanderson (Newcastle University).
 My PhD thesis was selected by the Royal Entomological Society to be the 2017 recipient of the Alfred Russel Wallace Award.

-I have since taken up a postdoctoral position in the lab of Jane Hill and Chris Thomas (University of York), where I am investigating the evolutionary, epigenetic and plastic responses of British Lepidoptera to the effects of climate change.
-This project is part of a collaboration with the labs of Ilik Saccheri (University of Liverpool) and Jon Bridle (University of Bristol), along with a number of project partners.
+For my first postdoc, I spent nearly three years in the lab of Jane Hill and Chris Thomas (University of York), where I investigated the evolutionary, ecological and plastic responses of British Lepidoptera to the effects of climate change as part of a collaboration with the labs of Ilik Saccheri (University of Liverpool) and Jon Bridle (University of Bristol), along with a number of project partners.
+Alongside this work, I studied the trends and drivers of biomass change in British moths, to establish the evidence for an ongoing “insectageddon”.